 The Thompson-Okanagan development region is the third-most populous in the province after the Mainland-Southwest and Vancouver Island-Coast development regions.
-It is the home of Interior Salish Indigenous peoples including the St’át’imc (Lillooet), Secwepemc (Shuswap), Nlaka’pamux (Thompson) and Syilx (Okanagan).
-The Thompson-Okanagan includes five regional districts, 31 municipalities, and 29 First Nations.
+It is the home of Interior Salish Indigenous peoples including, Secwépemc (Shuswap), Nlaka’pamux (Thompson) and Syilx (Okanagan).
+The Thompson-Okanagan includes five regional districts, 31 municipalities and 29 First Nations.

 Renowned for its sunny climate, beautiful landscapes, year-round recreational activities and relaxed lifestyle, the region is one of remarkable geographical diversity.
 It is home to Canada’s only desert, as well as many mountains, grazing terrains, large and small lakes and rivers.
 This beautiful playground brings tourists from all over the globe.

 The North Okanagan cities of Vernon and Armstrong have ongoing public investments to ensure the region is a desirable place to locate.
-The City of Vernon recently invested in a major hospital expansion, library, secondary school, new ice arena and the acquisition of the Okanagan Rail Trail.
+The City of Vernon has recently invested $28 million into infrastructure projects which will pave a path to a sustainable future.
 Armstrong offers robust business infrastructure without sacrificing the small-town ambiance that gives the community so much charm.
 The region is encouraging a strong business presence and most local communities have launched initiatives to ensure businesses stay competitive.

 The Columbia-Shuswap District offers the infrastructure and transportation of long-standing forestry and mining developments with the low cost of living and working that help fledging businesses mature.
 The District includes the communities of Golden, Revelstoke, Salmon Arm and Sicamous.